Have high blood pressure? You may want to check your meds

-Category: Environment Hits: 0Nearly 1 in 5 adults with high blood pressure, a leading risk factor for heart disease and stroke, also take a medicine that could be elevating their blood pressure, according to new research.
+Category: Environment Hits: 3Nearly 1 in 5 adults with high blood pressure, a leading risk factor for heart disease and stroke, also take a medicine that could be elevating their blood pressure, according to new research.
 The results underscore the need for patients to routinely review all of the medications they take with their care team, including those available over the counter, to make sure none could be interfering with blood pressure lowering efforts.

 Read more https://www.sciencedaily.com/releases/2021/05/210506105427.htm